In this blog about legal reporting for difference audiences, we look at your business unit clients.

 3. Failing to integrate with other departments

-The preparation and delivery of regular reports prompts routine discussion with business unit heads.
-This shows each business unit what exactly the Legal Department is doing for them – whether that’s clearing new trademarks, negotiating contracts or monitoring new regulation – and provides an opportunity for proactive discussion of what’s next.
+The preparation and delivery of regular reports from your legal matter software prompts routine discussion with business unit heads.
+This shows each business unit what exactly the corporate Legal Department is doing for them – whether that’s clearing new trademarks, negotiating contracts or monitoring new regulation – and provides an opportunity for proactive discussion of what’s next.

 4. Taking on too much work for business units